 - Your skin is tight, dry, or itchy

 Clean skin is good but stripped skin is not good.
 You need a certain amount of your natural skin oils to help preserve a good protective skin barrier against irritation while keeping moisture in your skin.
-Some skincare products can strip away way too many of these protective layers, leaving the skin exposed and left to feel tight, dry, and itchy.
+Some skincare products can strip away way too many of these protective layers, leaving the skin exposed and feeling tight, dry, and itchy.

 Overly stripped and dried-out skin can even paradoxically lead to more oil production since your skin is desperately trying to remedy the dryness situation.